cmoon78/korean-news-analysis/README.md

 # Caution
 Before running the application, please be aware of the following:

-1. File Directory Update: After downloading the repository, you'll need to update the file paths within the application code to reflect the location where you store your project folter on your local PC.
+1. **File Directory Update**: After downloading the repository, you'll need to update the file paths within the application code to reflect the location where you store your project folter on your local PC.

-2. CSV File Format: The uploaded CSV file must contain specific columns for the application to process the data correctly.
+2. **CSV File Format**: The uploaded CSV file must contain specific columns for the application to process the data correctly.
 These columns are: item_id | title | description | pub_date | author | link | category1 | category2 (optional) | source_name

 If you want to use csv files with different data columns, you need to update app.py and utils.py to successfully run the code.